ng-doc/ng-doc/apps/ng-doc/docs/file-entities/page/index.md

 ```

 This command will create a folder with your page name and generate `ng-doc.page.ts` and `index.md`
-files inside, it also can generate some additional files, like Angular module and dependencies file,
+files inside, you can also provide additional parameters to the schematic, for example, you can specify
-if you are going to show some demos on the page.
+`--category` (alias is `-c`) option to import parent category into your page automatically.

 ## Configuration